Skip to content

 In addition, it allows great flexibility in writing custom validators.
 In turns this ensures that the configuration is always valid and coherent, protecting against errors deep in the library.

-As shown in the introduction, CAREamics configuration is composed of four main elements:
+As shown in the introduction, a CAREamics configuration is composed of four main elements:

 1. Experiment name, a simple string